sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 #### What do we want to achieve ?

-- One **main YAML** which is the foundation for the one and only 1 CI/CD pipeline which implements both Build and Deploy roles
+- One **main YAML** which is the foundation for the one and only one CI/CD pipeline which implements both Build and Deploy roles
 - Split into stages.
 One stage for **Build** and 2 subsequent stages for  **DEV Deployment** and **PROD Deployment** )
 - Using 2 YAML templates.
 One for **Build** and the other for **Deploy**